 So, if you don't have much of a deposit at the ready, is it possible to get a high LVR loan to buy a house?
 The simple answer is, it depends.

-Non-bank lenders such as RAMS are also offering up to 95% of the property value.
+Non-bank lenders may also offer up to 95% of the property value.
 They may also add an extra 2% to help cover lenders mortgage insurance (LMI) capitalisation.
 This means the borrower can get a 95% loan and then add the cost of the LMI to the loan.

 Ultimately, it doesn’t matter whether you’re looking to buy in WA or Western Sydney for investment purposes or for your own home.
-This advice from Homeloanexperts.com.au can help boost your chances of approval:
+These tips can help boost your chances of approval:

 Six things you can prove to qualify for a low-deposit loan: